AchiniPramo/My-Portfolio/README.md

 ### 🛠 **Skills**
 - A detailed view of my technical expertise, including programming languages, frameworks, and tools I excel in.

+### 💼 **Services**
+- Highlights of the services I offer, such as:
+  - Web Development
+  - UI/UX Design
+  - Full-Stack Development
+  - Custom Solutions

+### 📂 **Projects**
+- A portfolio of my past projects, showcasing my technical skills and creativity in real-world applications.

 ### 📸 **Gallery**
 - A curated collection of screenshots and media highlighting my previous projects and creative endeavors.